-Providers who provide medical services for children 0-18 years of age shall administer all vaccines recommended by the Advisory Committee on Immunization Practices (ACIP) and shall comply with the immunization schedule, dosage, and contraindications that are established by the ACIP and included in the VFC program unless:
+Providers who provide medical services for children 0 through18 years of age shall administer all vaccines recommended by the Advisory Committee on Immunization Practices (ACIP) and shall comply with the immunization schedule, dosage, and contraindications established by the ACIP and included in the VFC program unless:

 - a.
-In the provider's medical judgment, and in accordance with accepted medical practice, the provider deems such compliance to be medically inappropriate - b.
-The particular requirements contradict state law pertaining to religious and other exemptions Examples of Traditional providers include family practice, pediatric practices, etc.
+In the provider's medical judgment, and in accordance with accepted medical practice, the provider deems such compliance to be medically inappropriate. - b.
+The requirement(s) contradict a parent or quardian's religious or personal beliefs.

+Examples of Traditional providers include pediatric practices, family practice, etc.